Shemanski Fountain: History

 The fountain and sculpture were surveyed by the Smithsonian's Save Outdoor Sculpture! program in 1993.
 Lee Lacey advocated for a 2004 restoration of the fountain; his lobbying efforts, among other accomplishments, earned him the Downtown Neighborhood Association's inaugural First Neighbor Award in 2005.
 The restoration was completed by conservator Marie Laibinis-Craft and Pioneer Waterproofing.
 In 2008, The Oregonian reported that the fountain was "completely dry".

 According to The Oregonian, the fountain and statue "commemorates kindness"; however it has been vandalized on several occasions.
 In 1988, three brass bowls were removed from the recently renovated fountain.
 In 2007, the statue of Rebecca was pushed off its base, resulting in nearly $10,000 in damage.
 In 2008, one of the fountain's three brass nozzles was stolen.
 In December 2011, when Occupy Portland protesters were camping at Shemanski Park, a cup of coffee was drawn on the statue using a marker or paint.

 The fountain has been used as a reference point for gatherings.
 In 2001, following the September 11 attacks, a peace shrine consisting of flowers, "scrawled words" and candles was erected at the fountain.
 In 2003, People for the Ethical Treatment of Animals displayed photographs of slaughterhouses next to those of Nazi extermination camps by the fountain.
 In 2006, a PDX AIDS Day Promise Vigil was held in conjunction with World AIDS Day at the site.
 In 2010, 600 Catholic women and their supporters gathered at the site for the first "One Spirit – One Call" event, which brought focus to their role within the Church.
 Shemanski Fountain was chosen at the gathering site for its depiction of Rebecca.

+The fountain was boarded up in 2024.
+Plywood is fitted into the arches.
+The statute is no longer visible.